 Rainbow Lories in American Aviculture

-Green napes, the nominate species T. h. haematodus, are by the far the most commonly seen and most readily available birds in this group.
+Green-naped lories, the nominate species T. h. haematodus, are by the far the most commonly seen and most readily available birds in this group.
 They are easy to breed and appear frequently in the pet trade.
-Green napes mainly inhabit the islands of New Guinea and Indonesia where they often appear in large flocks at the forest’s edge.
+Green-napeds mainly inhabit the islands of New Guinea and Indonesia where they often appear in large flocks at the forest’s edge.
 Their bodies are green.
 Their foreheads, crown and lores are blue, shaft streaked with green.
 The back of their head is purple; the breast is red with the feathers clearly edged in dark blue.
 The collar is greenish yellow.

 Another popular and commonly seen member of this family is the Swainson’s or Blue Mountain lory, T. h. moluccanus.
 Its head is dark blue to violet, shaft streaked with a lighter blue.
 The abdomen is dark blue and the breast is orange and does not have the dark tipped feathers seen on the green nape.
 The collar is yellow-green.
 Several color mutations have been documented but they are extremely rare.
 These lories are native to Eastern Australia where they can be seen frequently in yards and other populated areas.

-The Edwards lory, T. h. capistratus, is becoming more common and in my opinion has the nicest temperament of the entire group.
+The Edwards lory, T. h. capistratus, has become less common, but, in my opinion has the nicest temperament of the entire group.
 The body is green.
 The head is green; the forehead; crown and chin are blue, shaft streaked with a darker blue.
 The breast is yellow with a bit of orange edging, the abdomen is dark green and the collar is a greenish yellow.
 This bird is native to the lowlands of Timor.
 In general, Edwards lories seem to be less nippy and aggressive than the green napes when mature.
 This increases their desirability as pets.

-The remaining five species, including the Rosenberg’s lory (T. h. rosenbergii), Blue Head or Pale Headed lory (T. h. caeruleiceps) and the Weber’s lory (T. h. weberi) appear less frequently in this country.
+The remaining species, including the Rosenberg’s lory (T. h. rosenbergii), blue-headed or pale-headed lory (T. h. caeruleiceps), red-collared (T.h. rubritorquis)* and the Weber’s lory (T. h. weberi) appear less frequently in this country.
 The Weber’s is the only lory of the rainbow group not as brilliantly colored.
 It is mainly green and yellow.
 The slightly smaller Mitchell’s lory, T. h. mitchellii, has almost completely disappeared from aviculture in the United States and all that remains here now is a fragile population.
 Additionally, the wild population in its native home on the islands of Bali and Lombak appears to have diminished significantly and the existing population is in peril.
 Forsten’s lories (T. h. forsteni) were imported into the U.S. periodically in the past but have become scarce in recent years.
 Its status in the wild is believed to be declining as well.
 There may be a few specimens of some of the other Rainbow subspecies still in the United States but they are almost unheard of and, with no apparent viable population, they are rarely seen.

 In the wild, rainbow lories move about the lowland trees, acrobatically going about their daily business of gathering food and being noisy.
 In captivity they are no less energetic, often requiring a cage larger than necessary for other parrots of comparable size.
 These birds utilize every inch of their cage, from top to bottom not just the levels on which they find perches.
 They not only enjoy hanging toys but also derive great pleasure from the ones that are loose on the bottom of the cage.
 They can spend hours flinging these loose toys around the cage, constantly rearranging them.
 A bath bowl is a welcome treat for the lory.
 They enjoy bathing as well as dunking all their toys in the water.
 Bath time can be one of the loudest and most exciting parts of a lory’s day.